do-mart/gramolang/README.md

 - `watch-pool.py`: Script to watch directory and pool files for autocomplete using the `auto.watch_pool_files()` function.

-- `initialize.py` contains a common initialization script for these modules that add the package directory in `sys.path` and set API keys in the environment based on values stored in a file.
+The script `initialize.py` provides common initialization features for the other scripts: adding the `gramolang` package directory in `sys.path` and load API keys in the environment based on values stored in a file.